Descent sets of cyclic permutations: Properties of and

 \begin{lemma} \ben \item No switch ever takes place between two entries of the same $\Gamma_i$. \item The relative order of the entries within $\Gamma_i$ always stays the same.
 In particular, the first entry of $\Gamma_i$ is always the largest. \een \end{lemma}

-\begin{proof} Since the switches always involve consecutive values, the relative order of the entries in $\Gamma_i$ never changes in a switch are between an entry of $\Gamma_i$ and an entry of another cycle.
-Thus, part~(\ref{partt2}) follows from part~(\ref{partt1}).
-To prove part~(\ref{partt1}), assume for contradiction that a switch takes place between two entries of $\Gamma_i$.
-Consider the first such switch, which must necessarily be between the last element $z$ and another element $z+\eps$ in $\Gamma_i$.
+\begin{proof} To prove part~(\ref{partt1}), assume for contradiction that a switch takes place between two entries of $\Gamma_i$.
+Consider the first such switch, which must necessarily be between the last element $z$ and another element $z+\eps$ in $\Gamma_i$, with $\eps\in\{-1,1\}$.
 For $P(z,z+\eps)$ to hold, we would need $\sigm(z)<\sigm(z+\eps)$.
-But this cannot happen because $\sigm(z)$ is the first entry of $\Gamma_i$, and hence the largest since by assumption this is the first switch between two entries of $\Gamma_i$. \end{proof}
+But this cannot happen because $\sigm(z)$ is the first entry of $\Gamma_i$, and hence the largest since by assumption this is the first switch between two entries of $\Gamma_i$.

+Part~(\ref{partt2}) follows from part~(\ref{partt1}) observing that since the switches always involve consecutive values, the relative order of the entries in $\Gamma_i$ never changes in a switch between an entry of $\Gamma_i$ and an entry of another cycle. \end{proof}